 ½ tsp vanilla extract

-1 cup and 2 tbsp whole pastry flour
+1 cup and 2 tbsp whole wheat pastry flour

 2 tbsp wheat germ